 top of page

-King is a graduate from the Royal College of Art Animation Masters as well as holding a bachelors in Religion, Philosophy & Ethics from King’s College, London.
-In 2013 she took one year of training in pattern cutting for fashion design at Bath Spa University.
-In 2014 she co-formed the hand-embroidered underwear label Pantsu & Pantsu, and since it’s closure has continued to work with embroidery in her practice.
+Katie King (b.
+1993) is a London based fibre and moving image artist from the esoteric lay-line town of Glastonbury, Somerset, where people are often naked and it is easier to buy a rat crucified on a stick than a pair of knickers.
+King is a graduate of the Royal College of Art with a masters in Animation and holds a bachelors in Religion, Philosophy & Ethics from King’s College, London.
+She had her first solo presentation, Half-Bambi, Half-Cow, with Wilton Way Gallery at the end of 2024.
 Her RCA graduate film Made For Duty Overseas (2023) premiered at Pöff, as well as winning Best Animation at Film Maudit 2.0 2024 in Los Angeles and runner up in her category at London Short Film Festival 2024.
-She was also a resident at the La Jachere residency in 2024.
-In 2019 she was part of a round table group Cycles of which the session on Motherhood was held hosted by Carlos / Ishikawa gallery.
-She is also an accredited tarot reader and in training for automatic writing and dragon light energy healing.
+She was a resident on the La Jachere animation residency in 2024.
+In 2019 she was part of a round table group Cycles which hosted a session On Motherhood held at Carlos / Ishikawa gallery.

 Education